 - Natural length with clear or sheer pink gel (barely there but protected)

-- Solid chrome (durability + style, no intricate art to maintain)
+- Solid chrome (durability plus style, no intricate maintenance)

 Wedding Season:

-Winter weddings have their own nail vibe.
-If you're the bride, go classic: elegant neutrals, soft pinks, or subtle french with maybe tiny snowflake accents.
-You want your nails to look beautiful in photos without distracting from your dress and rings.
+Winter weddings have specific nail aesthetics.
+Brides should go classic: elegant neutrals, soft pinks, or subtle french with maybe tiny snowflake accents.
+Nails should look beautiful in photos without distracting from dress and rings.

 Conclusion: Your Winter Nail Journey Starts Now